- Privacy notice

 This Code must be read in conjunction with applicable law, regulation and relevant contractual arrangements.
 Suppliers must comply with all applicable laws, regulations, and industry standards where each such Supplier is located and conducts business.
 In addition, MSCI expects its Suppliers to comply with applicable United Nations Conventions.
 Suppliers have a duty to protect and safeguard confidential (including personal) information and to take precautions before sharing with anyone.
 All Suppliers shall respect all intellectual property rights of MSCI and third parties.
 If compliance with any provision of this Code would result in a legal or regulatory violation, Suppliers must follow the governing law or rule.
 Suppliers will only use subcontractors or other third parties who comply with the same -minimum standards set forth in this Code.
 This Code is not exhaustive and Suppliers are expected to use their own discretion to ensure alignment with the spirit of this Code for events and circumstances not explicitly addressed in this Code.

 If you see or suspect any conduct or business practices that you think could violate our Code, please contact GSS directly at Supplier-COC@msci.com.

 GENERAL SOURCING PRINCIPLES

-- Legal Review – Terms and conditions review.
+- Legal – Contractual Terms and Conditions

 Where appropriate, MSCI may invite Suppliers to participate in a competitive bidding process.
 MSCI expects Suppliers to agree to MSCI’s form of standard contractual documentation but may elect in its sole discretion to adopt part or all of specific Suppliers’ agreements.